-You've probably heard that you should hang onto your tax returns for three years.
-The truth is that tax record retention periods vary from three years to indefinitely depending on the types of documents.
-And poor recordkeeping could lead to hefty penalties, so it's important to understand the guidelines.
+You've probably heard that you should keep your tax returns for three years, but the truth is, you may need to hang onto some documents indefinitely.
+And since poor recordkeeping can lead to hefty penalties, it's important to understand the guidelines.

-Though the IRS recommends keeping your records for three years after filing a return, the actual period is fairly vague.
+Though the IRS recommends keeping your records for three years after filing a return, the actual timeline is somewhat vague.
 The agency states that if it identifies a substantial error, it may ask for additional years, though it doesn't usually go back more than six years.

 So how long should you keep tax documents?
 The IRS provides the following guidelines for specific situations:

-- If you file for a bad debt deduction or loss from worthless securities, keep all documents for seven years.
+- If you claim a bad debt deduction or loss from worthless securities, keep all documents for seven years.

 - If you underreport income, and it's more than 25% of your gross income, you should retain records for six years.

-- If you filed a fraudulent return or no return at all, you should keep all tax and supporting documents indefinitely.
+- If you file a fraudulent return or didn’t file a return at all, you should keep all tax and supporting documents indefinitely.

 - If you have employees, you should retain employment tax records for four or more years after the tax was due or you paid it — whichever date is later.